rero/ng-core/projects/rero/ng-core/README.md

 First of all, you have to add modules to *app.module.ts:*

 ```
-import { CoreModule, RecordModule, SharedModule } from '@rero/ng-core';
+import { RecordModule } from '@rero/ng-core';

 @NgModule({
   imports: [
-    SharedModule,
-    CoreModule,
-    RecordModule # Not mandatory if you don't want to manage Invenio records
+    RecordModule # Or CoreModule if you don't want to manage Invenio resources
   ]
 })
 ```